- Bachelor's degree with 3.0 GPA

 In addition to the general admission requirements for the MPH Program, factors considered in the determination of a candidate's potential for success in the FCH concentration include work or volunteer experience in the area of maternal and child health.
 The FCH concentration encourages a variety of health care professionals to apply to this program, including nurses, nutritionists, social workers, and physicians.
 Students with backgrounds in a variety of social sciences who have public health experience outside of FCH are also encouraged to apply.

-The Health Behavior Health Promotion concentration places a strong emphasis on the following factors in its determination of a candidate's potential for success in the concentration: long range goals and commitment to public health; successful leadership experience or potential; work and volunteer experience related to health behavior and health promotion; demonstrated community service; public health experience or interest; and documented experience and/or commitment to underserved areas and populations.
-The personal statements of students applying for admission to the Health Behavior and Health Promotion concentration should include information regarding these factors.
+The Health Behavior Health Promotion concentration places a strong emphasis on the following factors in its determination of a candidate's potential for success in the concentration: long range goals and commitment to public health; successful leadership experience or potential; work and volunteer experience related to health behavior and health promotion; demonstrated community service; public health experience or interest; and documented experience and/or commitment to underserved areas and populations strengthens all applications.
+The personal statements of students applying for admission to the Health Behavior Health Promotion concentration should include information regarding these factors.

 Students applying to this discipline should have a good background in the biological sciences and mathematics.
 In addition to the general admission requirements for the MPH program, other factors considered in the determination of a candidate's potential for success in the One Health concentration area are long range goals and commitment to both public health and one health, experience/interest in applying one health principles to public health, and work and volunteer experience in public health or the health-related fields.